aspnetzero/documents/doc/Development-Guide-Rad-Tool.md

 ### How It Works?

  DLLs, that is inside the folder mentioned above, do all the work.
 The extension contains just a user interface.
 This design is required, otherwise it would be available for only visual studio windows users.
 But since the tool is built on .NET Core platform, **Mac** or **Linux** users can safely use the tool.
-On these operating systems, you have to manually do the work that is done by the extension, which is just creating a short and basic JSON file as input.
+On these operating systems, you have to manually do the work that is done by the extension, which is just creating a short and basic[ JSON file](https://aspnetzero.com/Documents/Development-Guide-Rad-Tool-Mac-Linux) as input.

-### How To Edit Pre-defined Templates?
+### How To Edit Pre-defined Templates Or Create A New Template?

  The templates are inside "/AspNetZeroRadTool/FileTemplates" directory.
-If you want to edit any template, just replicate it in same directory and change it's extension to ".custom.txt" from ".txt".

- (For example: you can create "EntityClassTemplate.custom.txt" to override "EntityClassTemplate.txt".)
+Every template is splitted into 3 file ("MainTemplate.txt", "PartialTemplates.txt","TemplateInfo.txt") .
+If you want to edit any file, just replicate it in same directory and change it's extension to ".custom.txt" from ".txt".
+For example, you can create "MainTemplate.custom.txt" to override "MainTemplate.txt" in same directory.
+Plase don't make any change on orginal templates.
+ To create a new template, do it the way we do in pre-defined templates.
+Tool doesn't know any info about templates and explore them in "/FileTemplates" directory every time it is run.
+So your new template will be precessed like pre-defined ones. (".custom" extension is not needed for new templates.)

+ You can request help from our support team on [github](github.com/aspnetzero/aspnet-zero-core)  or  [forum](https://forum.aspnetboilerplate.com/viewforum.php?f=5)  if you are struggling

 ### Generated Files